 Ocular Therapeutix™ To Present Data at the 2023 American Society of Cataract and Refractive Surgery (ASCRS) Annual Meeting

-BEDFORD, Mass., April 28, 2023 (GLOBE NEWSWIRE) -- Ocular Therapeutix, Inc. OCUL, a biopharmaceutical company focused on the formulation, development, and commercialization of innovative therapies for diseases and conditions of the eye, announced multiple scientific presentations at the American Society of Cataract and Refractive Surgery (ASCRS) Annual Meeting being held May 5-8 in San Diego, California.
+/EIN News/ -- BEDFORD, Mass., April 28, 2023 (GLOBE NEWSWIRE) -- Ocular Therapeutix, Inc. (NASDAQ:OCUL), a biopharmaceutical company focused on the formulation, development, and commercialization of innovative therapies for diseases and conditions of the eye, announced multiple scientific presentations at the American Society of Cataract and Refractive Surgery (ASCRS) Annual Meeting being held May 5-8 in San Diego, California.

 “We are thrilled that the data presented this year at ASCRS continue to highlight DEXTENZA® and its potential to address real world issues with compliance and improper self-administration of eye drops,” commented Rabia Gurses Ozden, MD, Chief Medical Officer of Ocular Therapeutix.
 “The data being presented demonstrates, not only the potential of DEXTENZA, but also the ability of our proprietary hydrogel technology to provide solutions for many unmet needs associated with multiple ocular conditions.”